 - another trigger, that either blocks any execution of a TRUNCATE SQL verb for ROLLBACKABLE tables groups or records the execution of a TRUNCATE SQL verb for AUDIT_ONLY tables groups,

 - a sequence used to quickly count the number of updates recorded in log tables between 2 marks.

 A log table has the same structure as its corresponding application table.
 However, it contains some additional technical columns.

 To let E-Maj work, some other technical objects are also created at extension installation time:

 - 17 tables,

 - 2 triggers,

-- more than 120 functions, about 50 of them being directly callable by users,
+- more than 150 functions, more than 70 of them being directly callable by users,

 - 1 sequence named emaj_global_seq used to assign to every update recorded in any log table of the database a unique identifier with an increasing value over time,